aplteam/Tatin/docs/TatinForContributors.md

 ```

 Note that you cannot run both the Client and the Server in the same workspace.

+GitHub does not allow downloading certificates, therefore you must take action in this respect.
+Tatin comes with test certificates, and in order to get around the GitHub restriction the certificates have an "additional extension" `.RemoveMe` which needs, well, removing.

+Check the folder `TestServer/Server/Assets/Runtime/Certificates`

 ## Updating Tatin packages used by Tatin